Lily-La-Day/sei-group-project-forked/README.md

 ### The Process

-I was responsible for the majority of the backend and most of the frontend components other than those that made up the create event form while my team mates concentrated on the (very large and complicated) form, the styling and thorough testing.
+I was responsible for the majority of the backend and most of the frontend components other than those that made up the create event form while my team mates concentrated on the (very large and complicated) event create form, the styling and thorough testing.

 ### The Backend